nemo-cluster/bwcloud-migration/docs/index.md

 # How to migrate your old bwCloud Freiburg images to the new bwCloud

-A service from bwForCluster NEMO.
+A service of the bwForCluster NEMO.

 !!! attention "DISCLAIMER"
     This in an unofficial migration guide.
-    We do not guarantee for defective images or if the instructions do not work as described.
+    We do not guarantee for broken images or if the guide does not work as described.

 ## Community Migration Guide

 This guide is only for users of the University of Freiburg who have bwCloud images in the Freiburg region and want to migrate them to the new bwCloud.

 Follow these steps:
 1. First install [`python-openstackclient`](https://pypi.org/project/python-openstackclient/) CLI, e.g:
 ```bash
 pip install python-openstackclient --user
 ```
-Some distributions provide packages, you can check first.
+Some distributions provide packages that you can check first.
-Windows users could try to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) or Linux in VirtualBox, etc.
+Windows users might try to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) or install Linux in VirtualBox, etc.
-2. Create a credentials file for the old bwCloud instance, e.g.: `bwcloud-old-creds.sh` Copy the contents of the following code window and replace `<RZ_ID>` with your University ID, e.g. you use for myLogin or [myAccount](https://myaccount.uni-freiburg.de).
+2. Create a credentials file for the old bwCloud instance, e.g.: `bwcloud-old-creds.sh` Copy the contents of the following code window and replace `<RZ_ID>` with your university ID, e.g. the one you use for myLogin or [myAccount](https://myaccount.uni-freiburg.de).
 Change your project name if necessary.
 ```bash
 #!/usr/bin/env bash